Secondhand cars have their benefits – whether you want to escape that fixed monthly payments or you can only afford it at its depreciated price.

 - If the oil warning light goes out as soon as the engine starts.

 - If there are any signs of excessive visible exhaust emissions.

 - If the clutch operates normally.
 If there are noises when you press the pedal or a high biting point then you will need to repair it soon.

 - If the oil levels are right.
-Low level shows neglect and high levels shows that the engine is using oil but it might have been over filled by mistake.
+The low level shows neglect and high levels show that the engine is using oil but it might have been overfilled by mistake.

 While you can save a lot from buying a secondhand car, it takes a keen eye to get a good quality of the car.
 By following this checklist, you can ensure that the car you’re buying is true to its worth.

-Next, head to gobear.com/ph/car-insurance to compare and choose a car insurance to protect your new ride.
+Next, head to gobear.com/ph/car-insurance to compare and choose car insurance to protect your new ride.